Diane L Wolf

 - Fieldwork Methodology

-- Children of Immigrants; Memory and Trauma; Jewish Studies
+- Children of Immigrants/Refugees; Memory and Trauma; Jewish Studies

 The thread that links all my research and publications is that of family dynamics amidst structural transformations, usually with a focus on gender.
 My book, Beyond Anne Frank: Jewish Families in Postwar Holland (U.C.
 Press, 2007) analyzed childhood memory, family dynamics and trauma during and after war and genocide.
-I recently published a chapter for a methods book on Children in Religion that focuses on the issue of children's agency as well as children and memory.
-I am working on an article concerning the socio-historical parameters of "the best interest of the child" in relation to the case study of orphaned Jewish children in the Netherlands after WWII.
+I published a chapter for a methods book on Children in Religion that focuses on the issue of children's agency as well as children and memory as well as an article onthe socio-historical parameters of "the best interest of the child" in relation to the case study of orphaned Jewish children in the Netherlands after WWII.
 My interest in the interrelationships between identity, memory and trauma is also reflected in a book I co-edited, also in 2007: When Sociology Confronts the Holocaust: Memories and Identities in Jewish Diasporas (Duke University Press).
-Yen Le Espiritu and I are working on a piece focused on a critical juxtaposition of the Holocaust and the Vietnam War in American cultural memory.
-We will continue that project by considering children of Holocaust survivors and children of Vietnam refugees.
-My other project is also collaborative and comparative, on the relationship between secularism and circumcision among contemporary secular American and Israeli Jews: does cultural change affect this very gendered practice and if so, how?
+Yen Le Espiritu and I published an article focused on a critical juxtaposition of the Holocaust and the Vietnam War in American cultural memory in Social Identities.
+Currently, I am analyzing family dynamics in families where at least one parent is a Holocaust survivor in order to critically address the assumption of the inter-generational transmission of trauma.

 - Beyond Anne Frank: Hidden Children and Postwar Families in Holland.
 UC Press (2007)